IcepeakGr/AI-CV-Reader/README.md

 - Searches the vector database
 - Retrieves the most relevant chunks

-In this project, the retriever uses **MMR (Maximal Marginal Relevance)** to return diverse and relevant results.
+In this project, the retriever uses **similarity check** to return the relevant results.